kreeger/marshmallow/readme.markdown

 Seriously, that one is kind of a big deal, but it would require moving all this processing to a server that constantly listens to thousands of rooms and I don't have that kind of money or patience.

-Speaking of money, it's gonna be a free app, with an in-app upgrade to pro.
+Speaking of money, it might end up as a free app, with an in-app upgrade to pro.
 The pro upgrade will unlock fancy things like transcript search, any-kind-of-file uploads, and maybe a few other badass features I can think of.
-But since it's my first major own-released app, I want to make a majority of the features free to spur interest.
+But since it's my first major own-released app, I want to make a majority of the features free or at least low-cost ($0.99 / $1.99 tops) to spur interest.

 ## In the open